 There's no such thing as a boring stopover at Singapore’s Changi Airport.
-Go for a swim, walk amongst butterflies, take a complimentary tour of Singapore itself.
-And discover why it’s our readers’ favourite airport
+Go for a swim, walk amongst butterflies, or enjoy a complimentary tour of Singapore itself...

 Changi may be one of the busiest airports in the world, but that doesn’t mean you can’t commune with nature while you're there.
 Pockets of lush greenery are scattered through each of its three terminals, all easily reached by the airport’s Sky Train.

-Finally, head to Terminal 3 to discover the Butterfly Garden.
+Head to Terminal 3 to discover the Butterfly Garden.
 With a profusion of flowering plants, lush greenery and a 6 metre grotto-waterfall, it’s home to over 1,000 tropical butterflies from as many as 40 different species.
+More information

 What better way to stretch your limbs between long-haul flights than by doing a few laps in a swimming pool?
 Follow it with a soak in the adjacent Jacuzzi and a quick shower, and you’ll be refreshed and raring to go.

 Located on the roof of Terminal 1, the Balinese-themed pool is free for passengers staying at the Ambassador Transit Hotel.
 A small fee is payable by others, but includes the use of the swimming pool, Jacuzzi, shower facilities, as well as a towel and a non-alcoholic drink.

 Got a couple of hours to kill between flights?
 Why not catch up with that Hollywood blockbuster you’ve been meaning to watch?
 There are two movie theatres in Changi airport: one in Terminal 2, the other in Terminal 3.

 The T3 theatre shows the latest movies.
 The T2 shows the Fox Movies Premium Channel.
 Both theatres are open 24 hours daily.